hvo11152021/MarketLane/README.md

 ## Description

-MarketLane helps communities connect with nearby shops and services.
+MarketLane helps locals in Fairfield to connect with its community.
-Users can quickly search businesses, explore store pages, and discover local promotions.
+Users can quickly search items, explore store pages, and discover local promotions.
 The app provides essential marketplace features without complex integrations.
-Ideal for towns, schools, local chambers of commerce, and community projects.

 ## Members